PhiFlow

 These functions return a Field of the same type as representation.
 If they are already sampled at the same elements, the above operations simply return val. ΦFlow may choose optimized code paths for specific combinations, such as two grids with equal sample point spacing dx.

-When resampling staggered grids with keep_extrapolation=True, the sample points of the resampled field may be different from representation.
+When resampling staggered grids with keep_boundary=True, the sample points of the resampled field may be different from representation.
 This is because the sample points and value tensor shape of staggered grids depends on the extrapolation type.

 Additionally, there are two functions for sampling field values at given locations.